How Little Feat’s Eclectic Self-Titled Debut Pointed Toward Bigger Things

 As Payne noted, Zappa's interest in the new group waned before Little Feat were able to gel in the studio, and they endured a period of touring dive bars while working up new material and attempting to secure a label deal.
 "We did any number of psychedelic dungeons across the country," George recalled.
 "Our first gig was at a club where there was a big notice above the stage that said 'No Fighting Allowed.'
 It appeared that the MC5 had started a riot there the previous week."

 Eventually, Little Feat signed with Warner Bros., where they entered the studio with Russ Titelman during 1970 to track what would become their self-titled debut.
-Like many first albums, it presented a work in progress — a bewitching blend of cockeyed humor and top-flight musicianship that confidently incorporated an unwieldy grab bag of influences while leaving the listener with the feeling that, as enjoyable as the record was, it never really captured the band firing on all four cylinders.
+Like many first albums, it presented a work in progress — a bewitching blend of cockeyed humor and top-flight musicianship that confidently incorporated an unwieldy grab bag of influences.
+Still, it also tended to leave the listener with the feeling that, as enjoyable as the record was, Little Feat never really captured the band firing on all four cylinders.

 "Everybody conducts the band at some moment.
 There are times when everyone has a chance to hold things together," George told Melody Maker.
 "Everybody has a moment when the thread of consciousness of the band is being held together by that person."

-"We'll do it the way we wanna do it, and people can line up in droves and tell us we're f---ing up because of the way we dress and the way we put a show on, and what we say in our songs and what our songs do," shrugged George.
+"We'll do it the way we wanna do it, and people can line up in droves and tell us we're fucking up because of the way we dress and the way we put a show on, and what we say in our songs and what our songs do," George once told Creem.
 "And you know what?
 I don't care about any of that."